- 3 day Mekong Delta tour with homestay

 Soon we will have to say goodbye to our friendly hosts (at around 3pm) for our trip to for Can Tho.
 We will travel a like a local by taking a local wooden boat (about 1,5 hour), you can get on the top of the boat and enjoy fresh air when the weather is cooling down (if it’s not rain) the nice & cool wind is blowing on your cheek while you are watching the daily life activities along the Mekong river.

-Will arrive in Can Tho at around 5pm, you will check-in to your hotel and have free time to explore the city in the evening (DINNER is NOT included for this evening).
+We will arrive in Can Tho at around 5pm, you will check-in to your hotel and have free time to explore the city in the evening (DINNER is NOT included for this evening).

 Day 3: Can Tho - Floating Market - Ho Chi Minh City (B,L,_)

 6:00 Start your day early to enjoy peaceful fresh air in Mekong Delta, we take a short walk to Ninh Kieu Wharf, then get boarded on the boat to visit the Mekong Delta’s most intimate and best floating market, Cai Rang – the biggest wholesale market floating market in the Mekong Delta.
-You will be able to observe authentic trading customs on boats, seeing daily life on rivers where big boats are lined up with colorful products fruits and vegetables such as pineapple, dragon fruit, water melon, yam, and cabbage on the top of their boat.
+You will be able to observe authentic trading customs on boats and sê daily life on rivers where big boats are lined up with colorful fruits and vegetables such as pineapple, dragon fruit, water melon, yam, and cabbage on the top of their boat.
 Look at what’s tied to the long pole above the boat to figure out what they’re selling to smaller traders.
 Then let’s enjoy an authentic Vietnamese breakfast like rice noodle “Bun” or “Hu Tieu”.
 It is very interesting to have your breakfast in the middle of the river and try to manage the chopstick and soup bowl while you are on a boat or floating restaurant. (optional, breakfast at the hotel is also included, you can choose either one at your desire).

 After your stomach is filled up, we continue our trip to visit a tropical fruit orchard and then enjoy fresh fruits which is well-known in the Mekong area.
 Finish our exploring river life, the boat will speed to send us back to Ninh Kieu Wharf.
 Our car will pick us for a trip by car to Binh Thuy Ancient House, a 150 year-old residence typical for elite class of mid-19th century in Mekong Delta.
 Having lunch on the way before heading back to Ho Chi Minh City.